Just what is a pollinator anyway and why are they important?

-Shelly Wiggam is the manager of The Nature Conservancy’s Conservation Stewardship Initiative.
+Shelly Wiggam is the former manager of The Nature Conservancy’s Conservation Easement Stewardship Initiative.
 Her PhD research investigated how both insect pollinators and plants responded to different rangeland management practices in the Flint Hills and beyond.

 How many different pollinators are there in Kansas?